The sissy squat is a quad exercise that’s hit it big of late.

 2. Banded Sissy Squat

 In the banded sissy squat, you stand on one end of a resistance band and wrap the other end behind your neck.
-This allows you to progressively overload the sissy squat when the bodyweight sissy squat becomes too easy, which is vital for gaining muscle and strength.
+It’s a fantastic alternative because it allows you to progressively overload the sissy squat when the bodyweight sissy squat becomes too easy, which is vital for gaining muscle and strength.

 3. Smith Machine Sissy Squat